joshcc3/versioned-data-stores/pachyderm/Notes.md

 --------
 So far it looks quite good, the dashboard is very useful but its enterprise only.
 Also sometimes it just stops working and I have to do another port forward, not sure why.
+The dashboard doesn't work properly all the time

 Use for us
 ----------